harleydica/taufikcrisnawan/README.md

 Muhammad Ichsan who has helped me guide the creation of my personal website.

-And also Rizki M Citra who has provided this personal website template, so I can use it
+And Rizki M Citra who has provided this personal website template, so I can use it.